 Medical Practice Management Software

 Medical practice management software (MPMS), or just Practice management software (PMS), helps to handle all the daily work in a medical office.
-It bridges the gap between such clinical work as documenting diagnosis and procedure codes, and other work like planning patient visits, checking insurance, and managing medical billing tasks.
+It bridges the gap between such clinical work as documenting diagnosis and procedure codes, planning patient visits, checking insurance, and managing medical billing tasks.

 Although there are some features that may include patient information, MPMS is much more focused on office work.
 It is designed to manage patient flow and general documentation for a medical office as a whole, rather than for patient records or medical history.
 You still may find patient IDs in practice management but only with a little medical information.
 For example, MPMS may record patient demographics but usually does not include a patient’s medical history.